 Provincial Winter Fair Society Grant

-The LNTCFS is proud to disburse $29,000 in grants to various associations throughout the Lower North Thompson.
+The LNTCFS is proud to have contributed $29,000 in 2015 grants to various associations throughout the Lower North Thompson.

 Barriere Search & Rescue Grant